 Eventually, Yoon said, a new circuit of nervous-system communication is formed within the spinal cord, and it allows urine to be expelled unexpectedly, causing incontinence.

-"There are no approved medications to treat brought on by spinal cord injuries, something that is a major concern and diminishes quality of life for these patients," Yoon said."This drug appears to help maintain near-normal bladder pressure and less unexpected expulsion of urine in mice."
+"There are no approved medications to treat bladder dysfunction brought on by spinal cord injuries, something that is a major concern and diminishes quality of life for these patients," Yoon said."This drug appears to help maintain near-normal bladder pressure and less unexpected expulsion of urine in mice."

 Because the experimental drug does not restore normal communication between the bladder and the brain, it is certainly not a cure, Yoon said.
 Based on the mouse study, however, patients are likely to experience reduced bladder volume, which would lower the risk of bladder infection and reflux to the kidney, and less incontinence.